Tierran/Ironclaw2E-FoundryVTT-System/README.md

 Weapons that would exhaust a gift on use can be set to auto-exhaust the gift in question when used to Attack or Counter.
 If the weapon is set to *require* an un-exhausted gift instead of simply exhausting one if available, trying to use the weapon when the gift is exhausted will instead pop out a Refresh Gift dialog.
 Technically, some gifts should be exhausted when a weapon is Readied instead of used, but this is not represented.
 Currently, the system does not allow dice pools to include items.
 Instead, the system tries to track what items should be included in which dice pools, eg. including worn armor in Soak rolls, as well as adding the gift special bonuses.
 Where these bonuses go is hard-coded though, so I'm afraid it won't be perfect.

-For Chat Commands: The /iroll command can be used to quickly roll dice with the internal dice roller.
+**For Chat Commands**: The /iroll command can be used to quickly roll dice with the internal dice roller.
 It takes a one line format input after the command to roll dice as a highest roll type, with a semicolon followed by a number at the end changing it to a TN roll.
 Eg. "/iroll 3d6,d8" or "/iroll 3d6,d8;5"
-The /actorroll command opens a standard roll dialog with the given dice pools already checked and optional extra dice and TN preset.
+The /popuproll command opens a standard roll dialog with the given dice pools already checked and optional extra dice and TN preset.
 It takes a dice pool format input, again with an additional semicolon and number changing the default roll type from highest to TN.
-Eg. "/actorroll dodge,speed;d12" or "/actorroll will,presence;;3"
+Eg. "/popuproll dodge,speed;d12" or "/popuproll will,presence;;3"
-In addition, /actorroll can take a simple "soak", "defense" or "dodging" as input.
+In addition, /popuproll can take a simple "soak", "defense" or "dodging" as input.
 In the former case, it will open a standard soak roll popup, while the latter two open a dodge defense popup, since "dodge" would normally refer to a roll of pure dodge skill, rather than the defense.
+The /directroll command takes the same parameters as /popuproll, but rather than opening a dice pool dialog, the given dice are rolled directly / "silently" without any dialog opening up.
 The /itemuse command simply uses an item; it takes an item name and uses that to activate a normal item use, as if the item was used through a hotbar macro.
 The *item* in this case refers to all things FoundryVTT considers items (armor, gifts, weapons, illumination...), not just the gear type.
 The name must be an **exact** match.

 #### Advanced Gift Bonus Settings